Northwood University Frequently Asked Questions

 - Where are classes held?
 Courses are held in the NU Program Center, Room 11.
 Classes are also available online.

 - What’s so special about the NU-Cerritos 3+1 Program?
-Complete your Bachelor of Business Administration (BBA) in only 11 courses at NU!
-Trough the 3+1 Program you will take three years of courses at Cerritos College and one year of classes at Northwood University to earn your BBA.
-To establish residency and earn a BBA from NU you must have a minimum of 31 credits with us.
+Through the 3+1 Program you will take three years of courses at Cerritos College at the community college rate and one year of classes at Northwood University to earn your bachelor's degree.
+To establish residency and earn a bachelor's degree from NU you must have a minimum of 31 credits with NU.

 - What degrees and majors are offered through the Cerritos Program Center?
 Check out the Majors, Minors and More! link on the left side of this page.

 - Is Northwood University Accredited?
-Northwood University (NU) is regionally accredited by the Higher Learning Commission and is a member of the North Central Association (800) 621-7440; http://www.higherlearningcommission.org.
-Northwood is also accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Northwood University (NU) is regionally accredited by the Higher Learning Commission and is a member of the North Central Association (800) 621-7440; higherlearningcommission.org.
+Northwood is also globally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 - What time of day are Northwood classes offered and how many weeks are they?
-Classes are offered in the evening.
+Classes are offered in the evening from 6-9pm.
 Each class meets one night per week for eight weeks.
-Northwood courses are also offered online.
+All Northwood courses are also offered online.

 - What is the tuition for Northwood classes?
-NU’s tuition is currently $425 per credit or $1,275 per class ($13,175 + books for a 31-unit program, and an optional $80 graduation fee).
-For military persons who are not eligible for full military benefits the cost is $300 per credit or $900 per class ($9,300 + books).
+NU’s tuition is currently $445 per credit or $1,335 per class ($13,795 + books for a 31-unit program).
+For military persons who are not eligible for full military benefits the cost is $350 per credit or $1,050 per class ($10,850 + books).
 However, what the program costs and what you pay are two different things.
 Financial Aid, scholarships, military benefits, or other assistance for which you qualify will reduce this amount.

 - I am a business major, will courses that applied to my AA business requirements also apply toward the BBA requirements?
 In many cases a students earn "double" credit for business courses that were taken to meet AA requirements.
 That is, a course that was applied to the AA may also be applied to the BBA or BS, saving the student time and money.